 Several programming language popularity rankings exist.
 While it's possible to criticize that these guides are not exact, every ranking shows Python as a top programming language within the top ten, if not the top five of all languages.

-The IEEE ranked Python as the #1 programming language in 2018 after ranking as the #1 language in 2017 and #3 top programming language in 2016.
-RedMonk's June 2017 ranking, had Python at #3, which was up one slot from their same ranking two years earlier.
+The IEEE ranked Python as the #1 programming language in 2019, which continued its hot streak after ranking it #1 in 2018 and 2017.
+RedMonk's June 2019 ranking had Python at #3, which held consistent from previous years' rankings in 2018 and 2017.

 The PopularitY of Programming Language (PYPL), based on leading indicators from Google Trends search keyword analysis, shows Python at #1.